handsontable/hyperformula/docs/guide/branding.md

 ## Our logo

-The logo comprises of the word "HyperFormula" combined with a symbol of integral ( `∫` ) which replaces the letter "F".
+The logo is comprised of the word "HyperFormula" combined with the integral ( `∫` ) which replaces the letter "F".
 Use our logo responsibly, and do not alter it in any way.

 ## Logotype